Chapter 9.2.4 Incineration

 Under the Waste (Scotland) Regulations 2012, a ban on sending biodegradable municipal waste (BMW) to landfill is due to be introduced in 2025, after the Scottish Government announced in September 2019 that the ban would be delayed for a number of years.
 This delay has given local authorities across Scotland extra time to plan how they will divert their waste from landfill, but many see incineration as the solution.

-There is a moratorium on building new incinerators, although some already in the pipeline will still be built.
-From Inverurie to Irvine, a further six incinerators are due to start operating in the next three years with the capacity to burn a further 1,056,000 tonnes of waste a year.
-There are at least four other incinerators under consideration.
+As of October 2024, Scotland has nine working incinerators with a total capacity of 1.52m tonnes per year.
+There is a moratorium on building new incinerators, although some already in the pipeline will still be built, and capacity continues to increase both as new plants become operational and due to increases in capacity at some existing plants.
+From Inverurie to Irvine, a further five incinerators are due to start operating in the next three years with the capacity to burn a further 1.2m tonnes of waste a year.
+This means that by 2028 there will be more incineration capacity than there is waste to burn.

 For further information: